-In addition to the 24 10/100 Mbps ports, the Switch features two Gigabit Ethernet Combo ports.
+In addition to the 48 10/100 Mbps ports, the Switch features two Gigabit Ethernet Combo ports.
 These two ports are 1000BASE-T copper ports (provided) and Mini-GBIC ports (optional).
 See the diagram below to view the two Mini-GBIC port modules being plugged into the Switch.
-Please note that although these two front panel modules can be used simultaneously, the ports must be different.
-The GBIC port will always have the highest priority.
+Please note that although these two front panel modules can be used simultaneously with the 10/100Mbps ports and are labeled as port 49 and port 50.

-Figure 1- 5.
+Figure 1-5.
 Mini-GBIC modules plug-in to the Switch